 - Work with the non-English speaking client and with healthcare agencies in a legal and ethical manner.

 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of healthcare interpreting.
 These technical standards are published in the application for admission to health programs and the Student Handbook.

 Transfer Credit for Healthcare Interpreting Courses

-The decision regarding transfer credit for healthcare interpreting courses is made by the Director of the program in consultation with members of the faculty and the Assistant Dean.
+The decision regarding transfer credit for healthcare interpreting courses is made by the Director of the program in consultation with members of the faculty and the Associate Dean.
 Syllabi for courses for which credit is requested will be required.

 A student must meet all prerequisite and corequisite HCI course requirements with a grade of “C” or better in order to progress in the program.

 Criminal Background Check

 A criminal background check and drug screen testing are required by the clinical site prior to participation in the clinical component.

 If any clinical facility refuses to allow the student to participate in clinical experiences in that clinical agency, the student will not be able to progress in the program.